Sweat Glands Project

 Collaborators and Advisors

-Dr. Jason Kamilar, Depart. of Anthropology, University of Massachusetts
+Dr. Jason Kamilar, Anthropology, University of Massachusetts

-Dr. Brigitte Holt, Depart. of Anthropology, University of Massachusetts
+Dr. Brigitte Holt, Anthropology, University of Massachusetts

-Dr. Alex Gerson, Depart. of Biology, University of Massachusetts
+Dr. Alex Gerson, Biology, University of Massachusetts

 Dr. Michael Busa, Director, UMass Human Testing Center